akshaybapat6365/insight/README.md

 - Select specific health metrics for trend analysis
 - Compare changes in metrics across different time periods
 - Receive AI-generated insights about health metric patterns

+### Chat History

+The Chat History feature enables users to:
+- View all previous conversations with the AI assistant
+- Continue past conversations where they left off
+- Delete unwanted chat threads
+- Organize health conversations by topic or date

 ### Admin Console